Zurk1245/Ensolvers-project/README.md

 I couldn't set the backend and the database.
 But you can see the frontend in the following URL: https://zurk1245.github.io/Ensolvers-project/

+You can run the frontend app with the command: "npm run build" from the frontend folder

 Thank you!